ksalehi/SafeScroll/readme.md

 Users can create new categories and sub-fields and remove existing ones to customize what content is blocked.

-![options_page]
+![settings]

 ### Powerful

 SafeScroll is a powerful tool for screening out unwanted material, whether it's a relatively rare term or a name that's over the news.
-Here we're blocking all stories related to Donald Trump -- with a couple unhidden that we decided we wanted to peek at.
+Here we're blocking all stories related to Donald Trump on the New York Times, and unhidden a Trump-related article on the LATimes that we decided we wanted to peek at (notice the toggle-able unlock symbol in the top-right corner of the article heading).

 ![trump]
+![trump2]

 ### Widely Applicable